rosemutai/alx-pre_course/0x01-git/README.md

-[1]: Dirctory designed for Git specifically for git assignments and projects
+[1]: Dirctory designed for Git specifically for git assignments and projects given